 - Waiting to fix your bike.
 Your bike might be important evidence in your case.
 You can arrange to have estimates for the repair costs, but do not have any work done on your motorcycle until your case is settled.

-- Calling a Green Bay motorcycle accident lawyer.
-Even if you do not intent to hire an attorney, a free consultation—most lawyers offer them—will let you know whether you will be able to seek a recovery on your own.
+- Calling a lawyer.
+Even if you do not intent to hire an attorney, a free consultation—most personal injury lawyers in Green Bay offer them—will let you know whether you will be able to seek a recovery on your own.

 Of course, not everything has to be done during the first week.
 If you weren’t able to, or didn’t know to, do these things in the days following your crash then you can do them in the weeks or months following your crash.